Desktop and personal computing

 The University's centrally-managed printing, copying and scanning service.

 The selectPrint scheme for Print-Photocopy-Scan devices is an IS centrally managed service allowing you to easily lease, support and maintain a range of printer-photocopier-scanner devices (also known as multi-function devices or MFDs) within the University.

-The Software Services team manage several deals for software used at UoE on behalf of the University.
+The Software Services Team manage several deals for software widely used at the University.